capecodcid/capecodcid.github.io/_posts/2014-05-28-Happy_Sisyphus.md

 > **_One must imagine Sisyphus happy._**

 This is not how he is typically portrayed in art, and not how we would typically think of him and his fate.
+Camus, however, focuses on Sisyphus as he plods down the hill after the bolder has escaped his grasp and rolled all the way back down to the bottom.
+Camus imagines the peace and joy that Sisyphus finds upon accepting the absurdity of _his_ fate.
+The key here is that it is _his_ personal fate, and there in lies its purpose.

-> I want to bring in conversation with Mira - this is somthing I am doing for me
+When discussing the daunting process of writing a dissertation with a friend Mira (who was also writing her thesis), she echoed the same sentiment.
+This period of intense hard work is something special and purposeful.
+We are writing, not so much for anyone else, but for ourselves.
+I am Sisyphus, and in that realization I can be happy.

-So I repeat again:
+So I repeat again Camus' words:

-> **_The struggle itself towards the heights is enough to fill a man's heart.
+> I leave Sisyphus at the foot of the mountain!
+One always finds one's burden again.
+But Sisyphus teaches the higher fidelity that negates the gods and raises rocks.
+He too concludes that all is well.
+This universe henceforth without a master seems to him neither sterile nor futile.
+Each atom of that stone, each mineral flake of that night filled mountain, in itself forms a world. **_The struggle itself towards the heights is enough to fill a man's heart.
 One must imagine Sisyphus happy._**

 ![Sisyphus]({{ site.url }}/post_images/sisyphus.jpg)